MicrosoftDocs/dynamics-365-intelligent-order-management/topics/backorder-preorder.md

 ### How preorder functionality works

 When an order is created in Intelligent Order Management, if it contains products that are marked as **Preorder eligible** and that have a launch date, those lines on the sales order are updated with a **Status Reason** value of **Preorder Hold**.
-They are also updated with the product launch date, as defined in the prerequisite settings.
+They're also updated with the product launch date, as defined in the prerequisite settings.

 :::image type="content" source="media/PreOrderHold.png" alt-text="Screenshot of a sales order line updated with a Preorder Hold status and a launch date.":::

 After a product is preordered, a background job that is automatically run triggers an inventory check, based on the launch date, to determine whether the order lines can be moved to subsequent fulfillment.
-From the orchestration, Intelligent Order Management will determine whether an inventory check should be triggered independently or through the fulfillment and returns optimization process.
+From the orchestration, Intelligent Order Management determines whether an inventory check should be triggered independently or through the fulfillment and returns optimization process.

 If an inventory check fails, and no inventory is found, the status of the order lines is updated to **Backorder Hold**.

-A job log will then be available, where you can view the list of job runs, the status of each, and the number of records that have been successfully processed and moved to fulfillment.
+A job log is available, where you can view the list of job runs, the status of each, and the number of records that were successfully processed and moved to fulfillment.
 To open the job log, on the **Home** page, in the left navigation, under **Monitoring**, select **Background Jobs**.

 If a background job fails, you can manually run it by using the **Run** option on the upper toolbar.
 Select **Pre-Order Job** to start a new instance of the background job.